Slins-23/flutter-guitar-tuner/README.md

 **Warning:** *Currently works only on Android!
 This application uses a custom-made plugin (which I named "flutter_fft"), which makes use of platform channels.
 Platform channels are means for you to call native platform code (Java -> Android | Objective-C/Swift -> iOS) and integrate them with Flutter.
 I have made and tested this plugin only in Java, in other words, on Android.
 Key functionalities rely on the platform channel, such as audio capturing from the microphone*

 **The app was developed and tested in a Pixel 2 emulator, API 29.
-Does not work in iOS at the moment due to the platform channel having yet to be implemented.**
+Does not work on iOS at the moment due to the platform channel having yet to be implemented.**

 My first (and currently only) Flutter project.